Bottom-up approach to texture zeros in the neutrino mass matrix: Introduction

-This paper aims to explore the detailed features of all elements in the neutrino mass matrix and investigate the implications of texture zeros using a bottom-up approach with the latest neutrino oscillation data.
-To this end, we first estimate the allowed range of each individual matrix elements by varying the CP violating phases~$(\alpha,\,\beta,\,\delta)$ within their full range $(0,\,2\pi)$, the lowest neutrino mass within $(0,\,1)\,{\rm eV}$ and all the neutrino oscillation parameters such as the mixing angles~$(\theta_{12},\,\theta_{13},\,\theta_{23})$ and the two mass squared differences~$(\Delta m^2_{21},\Delta m^2_{31})$ within $3\sigma$ of their central values.
+This paper aims to explore the detailed features of all elements in the neutrino mass matrix and investigate the implications of texture zeros using the latest neutrino oscillation data through a bottom-up approach.
+To this end, we first estimate the allowed range of each individual matrix elements by varying the CP violating phases~$(\alpha,\,\beta,\,\delta)$ within their full range $(0,\,2\pi)$, the lightest neutrino mass within $(0,\,1)\,{\rm eV}$ and all the neutrino oscillation parameters such as the mixing angles~$(\theta_{12},\,\theta_{13},\,\theta_{23})$ and the two mass squared differences~$(\Delta m^2_{21},\Delta m^2_{31})$ within $3\sigma$ of their central values.
 We have explored the possibility of one and two texture zeros in the neutrino mass matrix and by assuming any one or two of the entries of the mass matrix to be zero, we obtain phenomenological implications and correlations among various neutrino observables.
-Moreover, for each vanishing cases, we also estimate the allowed range of the lowest neutrino mass and the CP violating phases.
+Moreover, for each vanishing cases, we also estimate the allowed range of the lightest neutrino mass and the CP violating phases.

 The paper is organized as follows.
 In Section.~\ref{section:2}, we introduce the PMNS mixing matrix and list all six independent elements of the neutrino mass matrix.
-Section.~\ref{section:3} provides a detailed analysis of these elements for both normal and inverted ordering, including plots of each element as functions of the lowest neutrino mass and CP-violating phases.
+Section.~\ref{section:3} provides a detailed analysis of these elements for both normal and inverted ordering, including plots of each element as functions of the lightest neutrino mass and CP-violating phases.
 We identify regions where matrix elements vanish and plot the correlations of unknown parameters for different values of the Dirac CP-violating phase $\delta$.
 We conclude with a brief summary of our results in Section.~\ref{section:4}.